Tobacco Embraces 'Natural'

 Natural cigarettes are a winner in his single store, he says, because they conjure up a perception of organic, Mother Earthiness—and he considers it well worth the premium price point the subcategory commands.

-“Natural American Spirit continues to grow in our store, as people are willing to pony up the additional 60 cents to a dollar above traditional cigarettes,” says Gil, owner of the BP Wash-N-Go in Glen Ellyn, Ill.
+“Natural American Spirit continues to grow in our store, as people are willing to pony up the additional 60 cents to $1 above traditional cigarettes,” says Gil, owner of the BP Wash-N-Go in Glen Ellyn, Ill.

 In January, New York-based Nat Sherman Inc., now a subsidiary of Altria, renamed its Naturals brand Select, due to a settlement agreement with the FDA, according to Altria spokesman Steve Callahan.